arpit-builds/FullStack-nextjs-MERN-FundRaise/README.md

 ## 🚩 Features

-- **Creator Profiles:** Creators can sign up, set up their profile, and receive contributions.
+- **Creator Profiles:** Creators can sign up using github, set up their profile, and receive contributions.
 - **Crowdfunding:** Supporters can send payments along with messages to creators.
 - **Payment Gateway Integration:** Secure payments via Razorpay.
 - **Authentication:** GitHub OAuth login for creators and users.